Rahul is an app enthusiast who loves scouring the web for alternatives to popular apps and websites. Monopoly mustn't prevail!

 - Meetup Pro helps build community engagement and brand awareness

-- Not a specialty solution for professionals and businesses
+- Not a speciality solution for professionals and businesses

 - Tough to find the right group close to your location

 - The most business-centric feature is subscription only.